-The law requires that we protect the privacy of your Protected Health Information (PHI) and that we give you a Notice of our legal duties and privacy practices with respect to PHI.
+The law requires that we protect your Protected Health Information (PHI) and that we give you a copy of that notice of our legal duties and privacy practices with respect to PHI.
 PHI contains information that may identify your past, present or future physical or mental health conditions or healthcare services.
 This Notice explains how we can use or disclose the PHI in course of providing treatment, collecting payment and managing healthcare operations, and for other specific purposes permitted or required by law.

 Protected Health Information includes:

 - Information we place in your medical record

 - Conversations your doctor has about your care or treatment with nurses and others